hadro/info654fa22/slides/class_10.md

 Asking again:
-What are the kinds of stories we can tell with this 311 data set?
+- What are the kinds of stories we can tell with this 311 data set?

+--

+- What kinds of bias and error seem baked into this data set?

 ---
 # Exploring and Visualizing other data sets